symm/vape/README.md

 ### Optional Arguments

-`-config full/path/to/Vapefile` specify an alternative to looking for `Vapefile` in the current directory
+`-config full/path/to/Vapefile`: specify an alternative to looking for `Vapefile` in the current directory `-skip-ssl-verification`: Ignore bad / self signed SSL certificates

 ## TODO